 Let's click Edit configuration to clone our service and create a new draft version.
 Then, on the Settings page, click Create cache setting.
 Fill out the fields as shown below.
 Make sure that you set Action to Pass.

 Click Create to create the cache setting, and then click Attach a condition.
 Fill out the fields as shown below.
 The condition works by looking at a VCL variable called

 req.url.
 If the variable is set to the path of the tacos recipe index page, the condition will apply the cache setting and pass the request without caching it.

 You're about to use your first VCL variable — a big milestone.
 But what is VCL, and what are variables?
 Let's back up!
 The Fastly CDN is based on the open source Varnish software.
 Everything a Fastly service does is powered by Fastly's modified version of the Varnish Configuration Language (VCL).
 Believe it or not, throughout this tutorial, we've been using the Fastly web interface to modify the VCL code for our service.
 The web interface hides the complexity, but behind the scenes, it's been taking our settings and using them to generate custom VCL code that is used every time we activate our service configuration.
 That VCL code tells Fastly when and how to cache objects on our website.
 We're at the point in this tutorial where we need to start writing bits of custom VCL code to implement advanced logic in our service configuration.
 You can learn more about VCL in our documentation and try it out using Fastly Fiddle.

-Click the Save and apply to Non-cacheable content button.
-Then we'll click the Activate button to activate our service configuration.
+Click Save and apply to Non-cacheable content.
+Then we'll click Activate to activate our service configuration.
 After performing another purge all (follow the instructions from the previous section), our new cache setting and condition should be live.
 We can check by using the following curl command:

 $ curl -svo /dev/null -H "Fastly-Debug:1" https://tacolabs.global.ssl.fastly.net/tacos/